-Through our partnership with Kibbutz Nir-Oz we operate one of the largest and most advanced medical cannabis production sites in Israel and in the world, covering a total area of 1.7 million square feet, of which 300,000 square feet are operational and produce up to 7 tonnes of pharmaceutical-grade cannabis per year.
-Full development of the southern facility will allow us to produce up to 88 tonnes of pharmaceutical-grade cannabis per year.
+Through our partnership with Kibbutz Nir-Oz, prior to the war, we operated one of the largest and most advanced medical cannabis production sites in Israel and in the world, covering a total area of 1.7 million square feet, of which 300,000 square feet were operational and produced up to 7 tons of pharmaceutical-grade cannabis per year.
+Full development of the southern facility will allow us to produce up to approximately 88 tons of pharmaceutical-grade cannabis per year.
 The development of the southern site is carried out in a modular manner in accordance with the regulatory developments concerning the export of medical cannabis from Israel.

 Through our partnership with Beit HaEmek Kibbutz, we own and operate our primary production facility, located in northern Israel, utilizing climatized greenhouses.
-This site currently occupies approximately 55,000 square feet with the capacity to produce up to 3 tonnes of pharmaceutical-grade cannabis per year.
-Full development of the northern facility will allow us to produce up to 12 tonnes of pharmaceutical-grade cannabis per year.
+This site currently occupies approximately 55,000 square feet with the capacity to produce up to 3 tons of pharmaceutical-grade cannabis per year.
+Full development of the northern facility will allow us to produce up to 12 tons of pharmaceutical-grade cannabis per year.